WasmEdge/docs/docs/start/build-and-run/aot.md

 ## Output Format: Shared Library

-You can assign the shared library extension for the output files (`.so` on Linux, `.dylib` on MacOS, and `.dll` on Windows) to generate the shared library output format output.
+Users can assign the shared library extension for the output files (`.so` on Linux, `.dylib` on MacOS, and `.dll` on Windows) to generate the shared library output format output.

 This AOT-compiled WASM file is only for WasmEdge use and cannot be used by other WebAssembly runtimes.